leon-thomm/Ryven/docs/README.md

 ### Placing Nodes

 Just left click on a flow to see what nodes you can place.
+You can also press 'Shift'+'P' to place a new node besides the last one and move it around with 'Shift'+Arrow.

 ### Importing Nodes